 How do I read my electricity meter?

-Visit EPCOR for information on how electricity meters work and how to read yours.
+To learn how to read your electricity meter, visit EPCOR’s website, where they provide detailed information on how electricity meters work and how to read them.

 How do I read my natural gas meter?

-Visit ATCO Gas for information on how natural gas meters work and how to read yours.
+To learn how to read your natural gas meter, visit ATCO Gas’s website, which offers instructions on how natural gas meters work and how to read them.

 Climate Change Adaptation